UC Carbon Neutrality and Global Food Initiative Fellows

 FY2020-21 CNI Fellowships

 We are excited to announce the recipients of the FY20-21 CNI and GFI fellowship year.
 The purpose of these fellowships is to engage the entire university community in seeking out the best practices, policies and technology to achieve carbon neutrality and to advance teaching and research in climate change and sustainability.
 New this year is funding for UCSF Health fellows.
 These fellowships provide a $4000 stipend and are open to those currently enrolled in a degree program, residency, fellowship, or postdoc program in the Graduate Division, School of Dentistry, School of Medicine, School of Nursing, or School of Pharmacy at UCSF.
-Engagement fellowships will receive an addition $1000 in funding for food, give-aways, and incentives.
+Engagement fellowships will receive an additional $1000 in funding for food, giveaways, and incentives.
 Applications were closed July 1, 2020.